commercelayer/mfe-microstore/README.md

 Any Commerce Layer account comes with a hosted version of the Cart application.

-### Microstore Configurator

-Microstore URLs can be generated programmatically or using the [Microstore Configurator](https://github.com/commercelayer/commercelayer-microstore-configurator).
-You can fork the configurator repository and deploy it to any hosting service or use it as a reference application to build your own.

-Any Commerce Layer account comes with a hosted version of the Microstore Configurator application.

 ## Contributors guide

 1. Fork [this repository](https://github.com/commercelayer/commercelayer-microstore) (you can learn how to do this [here](https://help.github.com/articles/fork-a-repo)).